-- SPEA-V 252 Career Development and Planning and - SPEA-V 381 Professional Experience register for SPEA-BE 252
+- SPEA-V 252 Career Development and Planning (2 cr.) and - SPEA-V 381 Professional Experience (1 cr.)

 Each B.S.P.A. student is required to complete an internship experience.
 Internships give students an excellent opportunity to apply classroom theory and techniques to real-life experiences.
-Students should register for SPEA-BE 252 the first semester they are accepted into the program.
+Students should register for SPEA-V 252 the first semester they are accepted into the program.